brianmcoates/meehan-md/src/pages/index.md

 description: >-
   As the former editor of a medical journal, Dr. Meehan is an expert on differentiating true science from manipulated, fraudulent, biased research.
-In his blog, Truth Seeker, Jim exposes the corruption and indoctrination of today's healthcare and medicine while providing the latest up-to-date science to give you the autonomy and truth you need to make the most informed decisions regarding your health.
+In his blog, Truth Seeker, Dr. Meehan exposes the corruption and indoctrination of today's healthcare and medicine while providing the latest up-to-date science to give you the autonomy and truth you need to make the most informed decisions about your health.
 Jim is exposing Big Pharma and other government-run health agencies to bring the hidden truth to you.
 intro:
   blurbs: []